ChromaControl/ChromaControl/CONTRIBUTING.md

 - Collect information about the bug:
   - Stack trace (Traceback)
   - OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
-  - Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
+  - Version of the interpreter, compiler, the software, runtime environment, package manager, depending on what seems relevant.
   - Possibly your input and the output
   - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?

 #### How Do I Submit a Good Bug Report?

-> You must never report security related issues, vulnerabilities or bugs to the issue tracker, or elsewhere in public.
+> You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
 Instead sensitive bugs must be sent by email to <andrew.babbitt@outlook.com>.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: